Vietnam: Languages

-The French language, a legacy of colonial rule, is spoken by many educated Vietnamese as a second language, especially among those educated in the former South Vietnam, where it was a principal language in administration, education, and commerce.
+The French language, a legacy of colonial rule, is spoken by some educated Vietnamese as a second language, especially among those educated in the former South Vietnam, where it was a principal language in administration, education, and commerce.
 Vietnam remains a full member of the International Organisation of the Francophonie (La Francophonie) and education has revived some interest in the language.
 Russian, and to a lesser extent German, Czech, and Polish are known among some northern Vietnamese whose families had ties with the Eastern Bloc during the Cold War.
 With improved relations with Western countries and recent reforms in Vietnamese administration, English has been increasingly used as a second language, and the study of English is now obligatory in most schools either alongside or in place of French.
 The popularity of Japanese, Korean, and Mandarin Chinese has also grown as the country's ties with other East Asian nations have strengthened.
 Third-graders can choose one of seven languages (English, Russian, French, Chinese, Japanese, Korean, German) as their first foreign language.
 In Vietnam's high school graduation examinations, students can take their foreign language exam in one of the above-mentioned languages.

 Religion

-Under Article 70 of the 1992 Constitution of Vietnam, all citizens enjoy freedom of belief and religion.
-All religions are equal before the law and each place of worship is protected under Vietnamese state law.
-Religious beliefs cannot be misused to undermine state law and policies.
+Article 70 of the 1992 Constitution of Vietnam declares freedom of belief and religion for all citizens.
+Accordingly, places of worship are protected under Vietnamese law, while religious beliefs and practices are subject to laws and regulations governing religion.
 According to a 2007 survey 81% of Vietnamese people did not believe in a god.
 Based on government findings in 2009, the number of religious people increased by 932,000.
 The official statistics, presented by the Vietnamese government to the United Nations special rapporteur in 2014, indicate the overall number of followers of recognised religions is about 24 million of a total population of almost 90 million.

-According to the General Statistics Office of Vietnam in 2019, Buddhists account for 4.79% of the total population, Catholics 6.1%, Protestants 1.0%, Hoahao Buddhists 1.02%, and Caodaism followers 0.58%.
-Other religions include Islam, Bahaʼís, and Hinduism, representing less than 0.2% of the population.
+According to the white paper Religions and Religious Policy in Vietnam (2023), in 2021 Vietnam had 36 denominational organizations belonging to 16 religions that had received state recognition and registration to operate, with 26.5 million adherents accounting for 27% of the population.
+According to the white paper, Buddhists accounted for 14.3% of the total population, Catholics 7.1%, Protestants 1.2%, Hoahaoist 1.5%, and Caodaists 1.2%.
+Other government-recognized religions include Tịnh độ cư sĩ, Islam, Baháʼí, Adventists, Tứ Ân Hiếu Nghĩa, Minh Sư đạo, Minh Lý đạo, Hinduism, Latter-day Saints, Bửu Sơn Kỳ Hương, and Hiếu Nghĩa Tà Lơn.